 We have partnered with the National Postdoc Association to hold a day-long Facilitator Training ahead of the NPA Annual Conference.
-This year, the NPA Conference was cancelled, so we are working to translate the training to the online space.
-Stay tuned!
+This year, the NPA Conference was cancelled, so we have reformatted the training to a series of four virtual sessions.

 This immersive workshop will provide hands-on facilitator training, professional development resources, and introduce you to the community of PALS facilitators.
 Training is open to everyone, designed specifically for those interested in adapting our content to local programming, and accessible to newer facilitators.
 We will expand on traditional programs by working through inclusive facilitation strategies and assisting participants to develop strategies for capacity building within their own institution.
 We focus on developing and practicing facilitator skills, as well as creating a community of practitioners, in addition to disseminating our materials and content.